 However, winter is more beneficial for crypto than most people think.
 Firstly, the purge of money-grabbing projects attracted only by hype contributes to a healthier ecosystem.
 The remaining actors are here for the long run, which means it is time for builders who deeply understand the system and strive to create better infrastructure,” Nik and Vertex tell The Recursive.

 Therefore, 2023 can also bring a bigger adoption of Web3 as many will start to realize that it has to offer plenty of benefits over traditional systems such as increased security and transparency, lower costs, faster transactions, and more efficient storage space.
+Next, dive deeper into the Web3 trends of the moment.

 Zero-knowledge proof theory